 A quick story about that—I helped a writer recently who has THREE small kids and is determined as hell.
 I promised her that she would make back my fee if she followed my advice.

 She has a modest goal of making enough money a year to send her firstborn to private school, and would like eventually to make enough money so her husband can quit his job.

 My advice and her hard work paid off surprisingly quickly.

-1) Make a list of all the magazines and newspapers (and websites) you read:
+1) Make a list of all the magazines, newspapers, and websites you like to read:

-2) Make a list of your interests and the things you would like to be writing about and why.
+2) Step #2 is to make a list of your interests and the things you would like to be writing about and why.
 As you make this list, think about the academic research you’ve done in X field and think about how you can make some of that work, study, and writing resonant for a more popular audience.

 4) Take a class on the business of writing or hire someone to tutor you.
 You can take a class on-line through either MediaBistro (expensive but I’ve heard good things) or Freelance Success (not sure if you have to join.
 I recommend joining but not until you’ve done a bunch of legwork or you might get overwhelmed.
 It’s one of the best places out there for freelance writers).